rust-lang/cargo/src/doc/contrib/src/process/working-on-cargo.md

 [homebrew]: https://brew.sh/

-Note: There is currently a bug on macOS that will cause an error while linking cargo.
+Note: There is currently a bug on arm64 M1 macOS machines that will cause an error while linking cargo.
 To fix this, run `export MACOSX_DEPLOYMENT_TARGET=10.7` before attempting to build the cargo project.
 For more information, see [rust#90342](https://github.com/rust-lang/rust/issues/90342).

 ## Running Cargo